 Given the numerous dangers associated with knob and tube wiring, it’s clear that replacing it is a smart investment in the safety of your home and family.
 Newer electrical systems are designed to handle the demands of today’s households, providing safer, more reliable power distribution and better protection against electrical fires and shocks.

-Need to Replace Knob and Tube Wiring in Your Home?
+Need to Why is Knob and Tube Wiring is Dangerous in Your Home?